 As a result, they may erupt in sideways, only partially, or become trapped (impacted) which leads to pain, infection, and gum line and facial swelling.
 When any of these conditions arise, your dentist may determine that extraction is necessary.

 Extraction is defined as a process of removal of teeth under local anesthesia (numbing) which includes removal of grossly decayed teeth with an infection that cannot be healed, teeth without decay teeth with gum disease that cannot be reversed, and root stumps without crown structure.

 Impacted teeth are those teeth that remain un-erupted, buried in the bone or slightly submerged than the neighboring teeth due to lack of space for eruption or delay in falling of the milk tooth.

 The most commonly impacted teeth are the Third molars or wisdom teeth.

 The third molars are the last teeth to erupt in our oral cavity.
 It is most commonly called as the wisdom teeth.

-Most commonly the third molars erupt in an abnormal position which often leads to as a impacted teeth.
+Most commonly the third molars erupt in an abnormal position which often leads to as an impacted tooth.

-Otherwise the inadequate space in the oral cavity can also lead the third molars as an impacted teeth.
+Otherwise, the inadequate space in the oral cavity can also lead the third molars as an impacted tooth.